RCAF Association Trust Fund

 The Royal Canadian Air Force Association Trust Fund is served by two non-salaried (VOLUNTEER) personnel – LCol (Ret) Dean C. Black, CD is the Secretary to the Board of Trustees and Wenjun Song serves as the Treasurer.
 Wenjun joined the association as comptroller in March 2007, bringing her advanced accounting, auditing, investing and budget planning skills much to our benefit.
+Wendy is a graduate of the Algonquin College (Ottawa) 3-year Accounting program.
 Monthly reports are provided to the Chairman of the Board of Trustees, and the Chairman produces quarterly reports.
 If you would like to learn more about the Trust Fund you can find the Fund Constitution here